Hydro Excavation & Utility Daylighting Services in Oregon

 Close-up view of hydro excavation exposing underground utilities with high-pressure water and precision vacuum excavation methods.

-Hydro excavation uses high-pressure water to break up soil and a powerful vacuum to remove the slurry, leaving underground utilities fully exposed and undamaged.
-Unlike mechanical excavation, there’s no risk of cutting, crushing, or displacing buried lines.
+Hydro excavation uses controlled water pressure to loosen soil and industrial vacuum equipment to remove the resulting slurry.
+This process can expose buried utilities and structures with less direct mechanical contact than traditional excavation, helping reduce the risk of cutting, crushing, or displacing underground lines.

-Hydro excavation safely exposes underground infrastructure without damaging critical lines.
-It’s commonly used for utility daylighting, potholing, and verification before boring, trenching, or excavation begins.
+Hydro excavation is commonly used for utility daylighting, potholing, and verification before boring, trenching, or mechanical excavation begins.
+Controlled water pressure and vacuum recovery help reduce direct contact with buried infrastructure.

-Ideal for utility crossings, intersections, urban corridors, industrial facilities, and congested underground environments where accuracy and minimal disruption are critical.
+Suitable for utility crossings, intersections, urban corridors, industrial facilities, and congested underground environments where controlled excavation and limited surface disruption are important.

 Mid-State Industrial Service hydro vacuum truck performing utility pole debris and vacuum excavation work along a rural roadside surrounded by green fields and blooming spring trees on a sunny day.